“You are glowing,” a friend remarked when we met for coffee a few months ago. “What are you doing differently with your skin?”

 But what does oxytocin do once it has been produced?
 A lot, it turns out.
 Research suggests that oxytocin can positively impact our emotions and help us feel more relaxed, decreasing stress and anxiety levels when released into certain parts of the brain.
 Some studies also show that oxytocin reduces free radicals and inflammation in the skin, too.

 I started paying attention to both my skin and mood on routine days (the ones where I went to work, ran errands, and called my mom) versus ones where my boyfriend and I also spent time together.
-I noticed I felt calmer the mornings after seeing my boyfriend.
+I noticed I felt calmer the morning after seeing my boyfriend.
 I was less likely to complain after just missing the subway, and felt less stressed even when a big deadline was looming.
 Smelled like the effects of oxytocin to me.
 But could this hormone really be helping my stress levels and keeping my face from freaking out, too?

 “Almost all skin conditions flare with stress,” says New York City dermatologist Elyse M. Love, M.D.
 “My patients with very mild eczema, psoriasis, or acne will often find that their normal regimen no longer controls their symptoms when they are stressed.
 Stress management is a key part of our treatment regimen.
 In general, we are happier with our skin when we are happier.”